pulp/plugin_template/README.md

   pydocstyle            Boolean, whether to have flake8 use pydocstyle to check for compliance with
                         Python docstring conventions.

-  pypi_username         The username that should be used when uploading packages to PyPI.
-It
-                        is required if deploy_client_to_pypi is specified.

   python_version        Python version to use in the CI.
 Currently only 3.6 and 3.8 are supported.

-  redmine_project       A string that corresponds to the redmine identifier for the repo's project.
-                        This is used during commit validation to make sure the commit is attached to an issue in the correct project.

   release_user          The GitHub user that is associated with the RELEASE_TOKEN secret on GitHub.
                         The username and token are used to push the Changelog and version bump commits